pydata/xarray/doc/io.rst

 when loading, ensuring that the ``DataArray`` that is loaded is always exactly the same as the one that was saved.

+NetCDF groups are not supported as part of the :py:class:`~xarray.Dataset` data model.
+Instead, groups can be loaded individually as Dataset objects.
-A dataset can also be loaded or written to a specific group within a netCDF file.
-To load from a group, pass a ``group`` keyword argument to the ``open_dataset`` function.
+To do so, pass a ``group`` keyword argument to the ``open_dataset`` function.
 The group can be specified as a path-like string, e.g., to access subgroup 'bar' within group 'foo' pass '/foo/bar' as the ``group`` argument.
+In a similar way, the ``group`` keyword argument can be given to the :py:meth:`~xarray.Dataset.to_netcdf` method to write to a group in a netCDF file.
 When writing multiple groups in one file, pass ``mode='a'`` to ``to_netcdf`` to ensure that each call does not delete the file.

 Data is always loaded lazily from netCDF files.
 You can manipulate, slice and subset Dataset and DataArray objects, and no array values are loaded into memory until